 At Think Company, we regularly work with pharmaceutical companies that face these challenges.
 While the solutions may initially seem obvious to people new to this industry, our experience has taught us that there are many considerations when balancing personalization and privacy in the healthcare industry.
 These challenges require an expert’s touch.

 We’ll share some of our best practices here, discussing how pharmaceutical brands can provide the personalized digital experiences that healthcare users—patients and HCPs—expect while working within the constraints of a highly-regulated industry.

 Best practices for personalization in healthcare

 For many healthcare brands, content comes from multiple sources.
-For a single brand or product, different teams may create content intended for the patient population and healthcare professionals.
+For a single brand or product, different teams may create content intended for the patient population and for healthcare professionals.
 There may also be a variety of teams ranging from brand marketers to data scientists generating a range of content, including product overviews, real-world evidence models, and clinical data outcome reports.
-With content being produced across disciplines and departments, keeping a cohesive content strategy and helping users find the information they need can be complex.
+With content being produced across disciplines and departments, keeping a cohesive content strategy and helping users find the information they need can be complex—but not impossible.

 On the legal side of things, tagging makes it easy for compliance folks and legal reviewers to see precisely what will appear if a user does a specific search.
 This ability is crucial for reducing unintentional claims and related legal issues.

 As mentioned above, if your content isn’t tagged correctly, it will be complicated to have an effective search.
 But there are other issues inherent in search, specific to healthcare companies.

 While many teams and less-experienced consultancies would want to implement an algorithmic search (the best-in-class and most common search option), this is a significant issue if you’re in healthcare.
 Even “fuzzy search” (when content is suggested after an exact match isn’t found for phrases or sentences in a database) can be a compliance minefield.